TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscoping-mars-offlineseeding.md

                       "value": "Azure Backup agent is latest",
                       "text": "Azure Backup agent is latest"
                     },{
-                      "value": "Ensure that only Azure PowerShell version 3.7.0 is installed", "text": "Ensure that only Azure PowerShell version 3.7.0 is installed" },{
+                      "value": "Ensure Azure PowerShell version 3.7.0 is installed on source and copy computer", "text": "Ensure Azure PowerShell version 3.7.0 is installed on source and copy computer" },{
                       "value": "Microsoft Edge or Internet Explorer 11 is installed, and JavaScript is enabled", "text": "Microsoft Edge or Internet Explorer 11 is installed, and JavaScript is enabled"